-When the salt water flows through the metallic plates of the salt cell, the electrolysis technique passes a low voltage electric current through the plates that create hypochlorous acid and sodium hypochlorite.
-These two agents help in disinfecting your pool.
+When the salt water flows through the metallic plates of the salt cell, the electrolysis technique passes a low-voltage electric current through the plates that create hypochlorous acid and sodium hypochlorite.
+These two agents help disinfect your pool.

 Benefits of a Salt Cell

-- One of the major benefits of salt chlorinator is that it makes the pool maintenance easy, quick, and cost-effective.
+- One of the major benefits of a salt chlorinator is that it makes pool maintenance easy, quick, and cost-effective.

 - Salt generators save you money by eliminating the need for expensive chlorine tablets to sanitize the pool water.